Cellularity of KLR and weighted KLRW algebras via crystals: Some consequences of sandwich cellularity

 In this case we have $l(2)=7=u(2)$ and indeed, only in the middle of the crystal graph do we find different vertices with residue sequences that are related by face permutations.
-These are the paths with residue sequences $2344321$ and $2132434$.
+For example, there is a nontrivial face permutation between the paths with residue sequences $2344321$ and $2344312$.
+As a more complicated example, there is a nontrivial face permutation between the paths with residue sequences $2344321$ and $2132434$.

-Note that the sandwiched algebras care not necessarily trivial because having one block does not imply that $\WAc[n](X)$ is semisimple.
+Note that the sandwiched algebras are not necessarily trivial because having only one block does not imply that $\WAc[n](X)$ is semisimple.
 Explicitly, if $n=3$, then every vertex corresponds to a unique block, but the idempotent $\idem[\ppath]$ for the path with residue sequence $\Res[\lambda]=234$ can get a sandwich dot on the solid $4$-string:

-The sandwiched algebra is isomorphic to $R[Y]/(Y^{2})$, so $\WAc[3](X)$ is not semisimple. \end{Example}
+In this case, the sandwiched algebra is isomorphic to $R[Y]/(Y^{2})$, so $\WAc[3](X)$ is not semisimple. \end{Example}